Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 task completes (i.e., application command `docker exec`), subsequent tasks on the same compute nodes may fail on the coordination command due to resources in use.
 This will clean up any multi-instance tasks detected within jobs specified in the jobs configuration file.
+Note that you can enable job auto-completion for these tasks via configuration instead of manually cleaning up these types of jobs.
 * `termjobs`: terminate jobs as specified in the jobs configuration file.
 * `deljobs`: delete jobs as specified in the jobs configuration file.
 * `delcleanmijobs`: delete jobs used to clean up multi-instance jobs.